chiragthakar/gcp/SpringCloudStorageHackathonDemo/README.md

 - Make sure to specify service name in src\main\appengine\app.yaml.
 As of now, it is app-engine-sb-hackdemo.
 You may configure it.

 To deploy on App Engine:
-- Run below maven goal
+- Run below maven goal from Eclipse

    clean package appengine:deploy